 The coronavirus is exposing the bad side of the “use-it-or-lose-it” rule for airport slots

-But up until yesterday many European airlines had been flying empty planes in order not to lose their allocated take-off and landing slots at big airports.
-Under European guidelines airlines have to use 80 percent of their allocated airport slots or risk losing them to competitors.
-The rule has since been suspended as the European Union has bowed to pressure and taken into consideration the declining flight demand.
-But one thing the corona virus has brought into light is that the use-it-or-lose-it rule should not exist; it enforces monopolistic behavior and contributes to inefficiency in operations to a certain degree.
+This rule, coupled with the low demand has meant that many European airlines have been flying empty planes in order not to lose their allocated take-off and landing slots at big airports.
+Fortunately, the rule has since been suspended as the European Union has bowed to pressure and taken into consideration the declining flight demand.

-To put things in perspective, each time a plane flies, airlines are incurring numerous costs; fuel cost, employee costs, maintenance costs, airport fees, taxes and many others.
+To put things in perspective, each time a plane flies, airlines are incurring numerous costs.
+These include fuel costs, employee costs, maintenance costs, airport fees, taxes, and many others.
 But more that, everyone else incurs costs through externalities like carbon emissions and noise pollution.
-These costs incurred are paid through by customers buying airlines tickets.
-This does not happen when airlines fly empty planes; airplanes incur costs and losses, carbon emissions go up but nobody is the better for it.
-This is a highly inefficient practice.
+Not to mention that ultimately, these costs are paid by customers through higher ticket prices.

 The “use-it-or-lose-it” rule is inefficient and anticompetitive, and it needs to go.